gvwilson/sdxpy/en/src/builder/index.md

 More modern build systems store a [%i "hash code!in build" "build!hash code" %]hash[%/i%] of each file's contents and compare the current hash to the stored one to see if the file has changed.
-We looked at hashing in [%x backup %], so we will use the timestamp approach here, but instead of using a mock filesystem we will load another configuration file that specifies fake timestamps for files:
+We looked at hashing in [%x backup %], so we will use the timestamp approach here.
+We should also test using a mock filesystem, but for variety's sake we will load another configuration file that specifies timestamps for files:

 [% inc file="add_timestamps.yml" %]